 Of course, the use of technology in procurement isn’t new.
 Specialized procurement software applications started appearing in the mid 1990s.
-But clearly, the development of procurement-related technologies has accelerated in recent years, and it shows no signs of slowing down.
-For example, one of the current hot topics among procurement industry pundits and thought leaders is how artificial intelligence and machine learning can (or might) be used to improve the effectiveness and efficiency of procurement.
+But clearly, the development of procurement-related technologies has accelerated in recent years.
+What’s more, it shows no signs of slowing down.
+For example, one of the current hot topics among procurement industry pundits and thought leaders is how to leverage artificial intelligence and machine learning to improve the efficiency of procurement.

 First and most obviously, digital technologies usually change how companies buy.
 Put differently, the adoption of digital technologies will typically change the activities and processes that the people in the procurement function use to perform their work.

 Technological developments can also change what companies buy.
 These types of technological innovations have had a major impact on marketing procurement.
 Largely because of digital technologies, the practice of marketing has changed dramatically over the past several years.
 And this evolution has fundamentally changed the kinds of products and services that marketers require to achieve their objectives.

 The explosive proliferation of marketing technology tools has been widely discussed and well documented.
 For example, the inaugural (2011) version of Scott Brinker’s marketing technology landscape graphic contained about 150 solution providers.
 The 2019 version of the landscape graphic includes 7,040 marketing technology solutions.

 The expanding role of technology in marketing means that marketing leaders are now making substantial investments in technology tools.
 In 2012, Gartner predicted that by 2017, a company’s Chief Marketing Officer would be spending more on technology than the company’s Chief Information Officer.
 This prediction created quite a stir.
 What’s more, it was on the cusp of becoming a reality according to research by Gartner in 2016.

 Two research studies published demonstrate how significant marketing’s investment in technology has become.